Hibalabari/printf/README.md

 The argument int is converted to a signed decimal notation.
 If precision is present,it gives the minimum number of digits that must appear; if the converted value requires fewer digits, then it is padded with zeros on the left.
 Default precision is 1.
 ## o, u, x, X
 The argument is converted to unsigned octal (o), unsigned decimal (u), or unsigned hexamedical (x and X) notation.
 The letters abcdef are used for x conversion and the letters ABCDEF are used for X conversion.
 If precision is present, it will give the minimum number of digits that must appear; if the converted value requires fewer digits, then it will be padded with zeros.
 By default the precision is 1.
+## c
+The int argument is converted to an unsigned char and the resulting character is written.
+The representation of characters is based off the ASCII coding.
+## s
+The argument received is expected to be a pointer type char * to an array of characters.
+Characters from this array are printed up to (but not including) a null byte ('\0').
+If precision is specified, then this will determine how many characters are taken into account for printing.

 ## Heba && Eslam